-The fractional fermion flux in such a scattering corresponds to states with fractional fermion occupation numbers which are contrary to general semiclassical/perturbative intuition.
-However, the massless fermions have ABJ-anomalous number symmetries.
-Thus, in the presence of the monopole, which sources a magnetic flux to infinity, the number symmetry is not a good symmetry as the anomaly can be perturbatively activated by an electric field, violating the symmetry.
-In other words, fermion number symmetry is not a good symmetry and consequently states do not need to have integer quantum numbers with respect to the correspond charge.

-The fractional fermion flux arises from the fact that we have massless charged fermions which each have an anomalous species number symmetry.
+The existence of fractional flux in a given fermion channel comes from the fact that each dyon couples to a corresponding $U(1)$ gauge current whose unit normalization leads to fractional coefficients as in \eqref{firsteq}.
+This peculiarity arises from the fact that we have massless charged fermions which each have an anomalous species number symmetry.
 This means that the species number is not a good quantum number and has no right to be preserved by a scattering process with monopoles which are non-perturbative gauge field configuration.
 However, the preserved gauge and global symmetries do have good quantum numbers and do have integer fluxes in a generic scattering process.
 In fact, we show here that the effective monopole boundary conditions explicitly violate global symmetries that are only broken by ABJ-type anomalies.
 This is the topic of Section \ref{sec:5}.

 Finally, in Section \ref{sec:6} we demonstrate our results by explicitly computing the effective boundary conditions for a number of examples.
 As an application we solve for the effective boundary conditions for the higher charge spherically symmetric monopoles in the $SU(5)$ Georgi-Glashow GUT model $SU(5)$ and show that they preserve $B$-$L$ symmetry while breaking $B$- and $L$-symmetry.